lanceman2/quickbuild/README.md

 files in the build tree.
 You may as well stir the code with a stick.

+## Development Notes

+Currently quickbuild is one make file that is included at the bottom of all your make files.
+Being so seems to limit quickbuild so that package options that effect the make files at first pass can't be used.
+For example the package can't add an option that optionally excludes sub directories via a make conditional directive.

 ## GNUmakefile

 GNUmakefile is used as the file name of the make files because we use GNU